Overview

 Rabby regularly appears in the High Court, Insolvency and Companies List and at Winding Up/Bankruptcy petition hearings.

-He is instructed by both creditors and debtors and has acted for/against LPA Receivers; Trustees-in-Bankruptcy and Liquidators.
-Rabby is also regularly instructed in applications for Orders for Sale.
+Rabby is instructed by both creditors and debtors and has acted for/against LPA Receivers; Administrators; Trustees-in-Bankruptcy and Liquidators.
+Rabby is, also, regularly instructed in applications for Orders for Sale.

 - Partnership and Shareholder disputes